Sukhraj2454/Estate/README.md

  use npm run server to run server only. use npm run app to run react application only.

-# Changes
+# Tips and Changes

-  In Case Priority is needed, UnComment Code Snippets from Info.js, TaskCard.js, TaskCardLV.js
+  1. In Case Priority is needed, UnComment Code Snippets from [Info.js, TaskCard.js, TaskCardLV.js]

+  2. In Case Review Column is needed, uncomment MenuItems for Review from [Info.js, TaskCard.js] UnComment Review tab from [TaskBoardlg.js, TaskBoardsm.js]